christopher5106/christopher5106.github.io/_posts/2016-05-02-deploy-instantly-from-your-host-to-AWS-EC2-and-Google-Cloud-with-kubernetes.markdown

 ---
 layout: post
-title:  "Deploying with Docker and Kubernetes - tutorial from your PC to AWS EC2, Google cloud or any private servers"
+title:  "Deploying with Docker and Kubernetes - tutorial from your PC to AWS EC2, Google cloud, Microsoft Azure or any private servers"
 date:   2016-05-02 23:00:51
 categories: continous deployment
 ---